KewbitXMR/haveno-app/README.md

 2. Open the app of your choice and follow the on-screen instructions to activate it.
 Ensure that Tor is enabled and the VPN is activated.
 3. Configure the VPN relay to route your Haveno Plus app traffic through Tor.
 The app will not load if a VPN relay is not configured first, by design, for your security.

-### Install Haveno Plus
+### Haveno Install Guide

 The Haveno Plus app is available as alpha pre-release builds for Android and Windows.
-Download the app from the [Releases](https://github.com/KewbitXMR/haveno-plus/releases) page.
+Download the app from the [Releases](https://github.com/KewbitXMR/haveno-app/releases) page.
 The desktop clients are designed to be user-friendly, with custom installers for quick setup.

 **Note:** Haveno Plus is currently configured to use the stagenet (a test network) for at least the next 2 months.
 It is not intended for real-life trading during this time.